5 Things To Do The Moment You Feel The 'Baby Blues' Set In

 When feeling depressed about any situation, it always helps to talk to others who are swimming in the same soup.
 Find a new mothers group — either in person or online.
 You can look for Facebook or Yahoo groups of new mothers in your area.

-Many churches, synagogues, and libraries also have free monthly support groups for new mothers.
-You will make friends, get advice, find empathy, and walk away with the knowledge that you are not alone in your struggle.
-These kinds of interactions with others can definitely lighten your mood.
+Many social organizations and libraries also have free monthly support groups for new mothers.
+You will make friends, get advice, find empathy, and walk away with the knowledge you are not alone in your struggle.
+These kinds of interactions with others can lighten your mood.

-I know, you don’t have the time, but exercise is one of the most reliable ways to lift depressive symptoms.
+I know you don’t have the time, but exercise is one of the most reliable ways to lift depressive symptoms.
 It doesn’t have to be a master pilates class or a 90-minute booty boot camp.
-All you need is 20-30 minutes of brisk walking 4-5 times per week.
+20-30 minutes of brisk walking 4-5 times per week.

-If you don’t have someone who can give you that time to yourself, you can do it with the baby in the stroller.
-That way you get an extra boost because studies show that looking at the blue sky and the green of trees also improves mood and reduces anxiety and stress.
+If you don’t have someone to give you that time to yourself, you can do it with the baby in the stroller.
+That way, you get an extra boost because studies show that looking at the blue sky and the green of trees also improves mood and reduces anxiety and stress.

 5. If all else fails, see a mental health professional.

-For talk therapy, you can work with a psychologist or a licensed social worker, usually on a once a week basis for about 8 weeks.
+For talk therapy, you can work with a psychologist or a licensed social worker, usually once a week for about eight weeks.
 If you prefer the medication route, I suggest working with a psychiatrist since they are specifically trained in how to find the best anti-depressant medication for you (there are many).
 Your obstetrician and general practitioner are not.

 I suffered from postpartum depression when I had my first child.
-It’s not fun, and it’s not fair.
+It’s not fun and unfair.
 The guilt alone can be crushing.
-Let it go and reach out for what you need.
+Let it go, and reach out for what you need.
 You deserve it.
-It may take a while, but you are going to pull out of this and get back to your awesome and happy self.
+It may take a while, but you will pull out of this and get back to your awesome and happy self.

 RELATED: Reject The Cape: Why Constant Worrying Doesn’t Make You A Super Mom